COVID-19: Temporary Relaxation of Requirement for Certain I-9 Forms (updated 8/3/2020)

 - After the original documents are reviewed in person, make a note in the “Additional Comments” box of Section 2 that states: “Documents physically examined on [insert date].”

-Finally, DHS also announced a 60-day automatic extension for any employer that received a Notice of (I-9) Inspection (NOI) during the month of March 2020 and has not already responded.
-At the end of the 60-day extension, DHS will evaluate whether an additional extension is appropriate.
+Finally, in March 2020, DHS also announced an automatic extension for any employer that received a Notice of (I-9) Inspection (NOI) during the month of March 2020 and had not already responded.
+The grace period was extended once but expired July 19, 2020.
+All employer responses to I-9 NOIs are now due as normal.

-Although DHS is temporarily extending the deadline for any pending I-9 audits started during March, there is no evidence the agency intends to cease or even slow down its I-9 audit activities, despite the terrible financial and operational difficulties many businesses currently face.
-As recently as two weeks ago, DHS/Immigration and Customs Enforcement (ICE) were still conducting large-scale I-9 audits around the country.
+Although DHS temporarily extended the deadline for any pending I-9 audits started during March, there is no evidence the agency intends to cease or even slow down its I-9 audit activities, despite the terrible financial and operational difficulties many businesses currently face.
+DHS/Immigration and Customs Enforcement (ICE) have continued to conduct regular investigation and enforcement activities, including large-scale I-9 audits, around the country.
 In the past 24 months, DHS has conducted a record number of I-9 audits and imposed record fines on employers with I-9 violations.
-Right now, I-9s are probably the last thing on the minds of most HR professionals and executives.
-However, the country will get through this difficult time and the language of the DHS announcement makes it clear that the agency is not in a forgiving mood.
+Five months into the COVID-19 pandemic, I-9 forms are probably the last thing on the minds of most HR professionals and executives.
+However, the country will get through this difficult time, and the language of the DHS announcements makes it clear that the agency is not in a forgiving mood.
 Don’t let your company’s standard operating procedures and good compliance habits fall into disarray.
 Make sure all new I-9s are completed fully, correctly, and in a timely manner as always.
 And if your company has the time and opportunity, consider taking advantage of this unusual situation to do a little housekeeping.
-Conduct a self-audit of your I-9 records, and with the assistance of counsel, work to get them in as good a shape as possible for when things get back to normal and the government inevitably goes back to knocking on doors.
+Conduct a self-audit of your I-9 records, and with the assistance of counsel, work to get them in the best shape possible for when things get back to normal and the government inevitably goes back to knocking on doors.

 Please visit Schwabe’s resource page for more information, to view educational videos, or read additional articles about legal issues relating to COVID-19.